Making a Box Kite

 The Dowel Box - edge taping and reinforcements.

-• Flip the bag(s) over and trace over all the lines.
+• Flip the bag(s) over, and trace over all the lines.

-• Cut where necessary to open the bag(s) out flat, so it lays out as a single thickness of plastic.
+• Cut where necessary to open the bag(s) out flat so it lays out as a single thickness of plastic.

 • Cut around all the rectangular outlines, one at a time.
 Don't attempt to cut both thicknesses of plastic at once, since the bottom one will tend to slip out of position, causing an inaccurate cut.

-As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads — printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 Continue to page 2